 What is GPTZero?

-GPTZero is a classification model that predicts whether a document was written by a large language model, providing predictions on a sentence, paragraph, and document level.
-GPTZero was trained on a large, diverse corpus of human-written and AI-generated text, with a focus on English prose.
+GPTZero is the leading AI detector for checking whether a document was written by a large language model such as ChatGPT.
+GPTZero detects AI on sentence, paragraph, and document level.
+Our model was trained on a large, diverse corpus of human-written and AI-generated text, with a focus on English prose.
+To date, GPTZero has served over 2.5 million users around the world, and works with over 100 organizations in education, hiring, publishing, legal, and more.

 Our users have seen the use of AI-generated text proliferate into education, certification, hiring and recruitment, social writing platforms, disinformation, and beyond.
 We've created GPTZero as a tool to highlight the possible use of AI in writing text.
 In particular, we focus on classifying AI use in prose.